grzesiek-galezowski/tdd-ebook/manuscript/200_What_does_it_mean_to_compose_objects.md

 Web, messages and protocols
 ===========================

-In the last chapter, we talked a little bit about why composability is valuable, now let's flesh a little bit of terminology to get more precise understanding.
+In the previous chapter, we talked a little bit about why composability is valuable, now let's flesh a little bit of terminology to get more precise understanding.

 So, again, what does it mean to compose objects?
 ------------------------------------------------